Azure/AppService/_posts/2020-03-16-Public Preview of Private Link on App Service.md

 ## Public Preview of Private Link on App Service

 We are happy to announce the public preview of Private Link for Azure App Service.
-This preview is available for all PremiumV2 web apps or Elastic Premium Functions plans.
+This preview is available for all PremiumV2 Windows and Linux web apps.
+It is also now available for Elastic Premium Functions plans.
 [Private Link](https://docs.microsoft.com/en-us/azure/private-link/) enables you to host your apps on an address in your Azure Virtual Network (VNet) rather than on a shared public address.
 By bringing the endpoint for your app into your VNet you can:

 * **Isolate your apps from the internet** - By configuring a Private Endpoint with your app you can securely host line of business applications and other intranet applications.
 * **Prevent data exfiltration** - Since the Private Endpoint only goes to one app, you don't need to worry about data exfiltration situations.